 Nothing says Christmas like a gingerbread house design contest

 It all started at the Bell Media studios behind the scenes of The Marilyn Denis Show.
 A casual conversation about gingerbread houses and design quickly spiraled into a full-on call to action.
-Not only would we build a designer gingerbread house, it would be pitted against another designer’s creation with the judging taking place live on The Marilyn Denis Show.
+Not only would we build a designer gingerbread house, but it would also be pitted against another designer’s creation with the judging taking place on The Marilyn Denis Show.

 Thank goodness, I wasn’t expected to work alone (I’m not a great baker!).
 I was partnered with the baking geniuses behind, The Rolling Pin.
 Not only have Vanessa Baudanza and Isabelle Loiacono proven their dessert-making chops at their excellent bakery on Avenue Road they also won first-place in Food Network’s Donut Showdown.

 It takes a village to build a house

 The first thing we needed was a plan.
 Literally.
 We couldn’t just show up with a standard square box with a triangle roof.
 We decided we needed to attempt to make a real house.
 Designer, David Small provided us with one of his phenomenal, architectural house plans.
 He’s a custom-home designer who creates beautiful, modern versions of the classic Chateau complete with peaked rooftops and lots of interesting angles.

 Vanessa and Isabelle completely embraced the “almost to-scale” plan.
 In fact, their competitive spirit was instantly heightened and they said that no small detail would go unfinished.
 They would reproduce the house to perfection.